 The Balmar regulator is an excellent tool for battery charging but sadly far to many of these regulators are not programmed to work as effectively as they can.
 These tech-tips can help.

-4- Avoid Premature Float – Setting an adequate absorption/CV duration, (time spent at constant voltage), is critically important to battery health.
-The factory settings of 18 minutes for bv and 18 min Av are not going to help you get the most from these regulators.
-B1C (bv duration) and A1C (Av duration) can be extended in advanced programming, and should be in almost every installation other than LiFePO4.
-These time clocks must be exhausted before the regulator can move to the next stage, and this is most often a good thing.
-The factory “base battery type” settings allows for the regulator to drop to float far too early.
-Unless you routinely motor for 6+ hours, when out cruising, you should rarely, if ever, see your regulator drop to float.
-You can fix this in the advanced settings menu.
+4-Avoid Premature Float – Setting an adequate absorption/CV duration, (time spent at constant voltage), is critically important to battery health.
+The factory settings of 18 minutes for bv and 18 min Av plus any “calculated” additional time are not going to help you get the most from these regulators.
+In a perfect world the “calculations” that can extend or shorten the CV time calculations would work perfectly, unfortunately they rarely do, and this is why there is an advanced programming menu.
+B1C (bv duration) and A1C (Av duration) can be extended or shortened in the advanced programming, and should be in almost every installation other than LiFePO4.

 I will often set bv at 0.1V over max factory recommended absorption voltage for 6-18 minutes, depending upon battery type, then set Av to the maximum allowable absorption voltage for anywhere from 2 hours to as much as 5+ hours depending upon the bank and available charge current.